SashaAvanov/poke-facts-app/README.md

 # Pokémon Facts App
 Look up any Pokémon and see its sprite and shiny sprites from the videogames and its base type.
 This app uses the PokéAPI (https://pokeapi.co/docs/v2) to retrieve Pokémon data.
-Check it out here: https://pokefactsapp.netlify.app/
+Check out the app here: https://pokefactsapp.netlify.app/

 # Tech Used
 HTML, CSS, and JS